bangadang/stackIT/FS25/Dataengineering.md

 	- **2. Places nodes on the circle**
 	- Nodes (servers) are also hashed and placed on the same ring.
 	- **3. Assign keys to nodes**
-	- A key is assigned to the **first node found by moving clockwise** around the circle from its position.
+	- A key is assigned to the **first node found by moving clockwise** or counterclockwise around the circle from its position.
 	-  If a key hashes to `58.8°` (like `"john"`), it gets stored on the node that is at or after that point (say, the “John” server if he is at `60°`).
 - **Benefits:**
+	- Ensure object keys are evenly distributed among servers
 	- Minimizes data movement
 		- When a node joins or leaves, only a small portion of keys need to be remapped.
 		- basic hash variants cause massive shuffling